jward0/magesim/readme.md

+## MAGESim
+This project is available under the MIT license (see LICENSE.txt) For questions, comments, or suggestions, contact me at github.com/jward0 james.c.ward@bristol.ac.uk

 ## Interface with PettingZoo ParallelEnv API
 ### Limitations
 When using the provided wrapper to create a PettingZoo ParallelEnv object that wraps the simulator code, there are several restrictions that are not otherwise present that must be observed.